kaiiyer/rajappan/infosec/BlueTeam/README.md

 - [YARA](https://virustotal.github.io/yara/) - YARA is a pattern-matching tool for identifying and classifying malware and other threats

+- [LOLRMM](https://lolrmm.io/) - LOLRMM is a curated list of Remote Monitoring and Management (RMM) tools that could potentially be abused by threat actors

 ## Log Management & Object Storage